alwinajai/Securo/README.md

-# 🔐 SECURO: Secure File Transfer App
+# 🔐SECURO: Secure File Transfer App

 SECURO is a web-based secure file transfer platform built with **React** that enables users to upload, encrypt, and share files securely.
 It leverages **AES-256 encryption** for confidentiality and delivers encryption keys via **EmailJS** to the user’s registered email.
 Firebase handles authentication for safe and seamless user management.

 ---

-## 📌 Table of Contents
+## Table of Contents

 - [Features](#features)
 - [Tech Stack](#tech-stack)